cksystemsteaching/selfie/manuscript/state.md

 | String Literal in Expression    | Characters in Memory Words |
 |                                 | Offset in Instruction Argument |
 | Arithmetic/Comparison Operator  | Computing with Registers |

+The next chapter introduces the arguably simplest way to control the state space of programs that still allows to implement a large set of interesting applications.
+We show which parts of selfie are using that technique and how.